Footballers to boycott social media to take a stand against racism | Goal.com

 Players will also be encouraged to post #Enough graphic on their social media platforms before Friday's boycott.

-"The boycott acts as a show of unity by the players, and a call for stronger action to be taken by social networks and footballing authorities in response to racist abuse both on and off the pitch," read a statement.
+"The boycott is the first step in a longer campaign to tackle racism in football," read a statement.
+"It acts as a show of unity by the players, and a call for stronger action to be taken by social networks and footballing authorities in response to racist abuse both on and off the pitch"

-Only this week, Manchester United captain Ashley Young was subject to racist abuse on social media following his side's Champions League quarter-final defeat against Barcelona.
+Only this week, Manchester United captain Ashley Young was subjected to racist abuse on social media following his side's Champions League quarter-final defeat against Barcelona.

 Black England players, including Tottenham defender Danny Rose, were also subjected to racist chanting during a Euro 2020 qualifier in Montenegro last month.
 Rose later admitted he “can’t wait” to quit football because of the way racism is handled within the game.